hdballestan/otbb/README.md

 The `_layouts/people.html` layout can be used to showcase and describe people in your research group.
 People are defined in the `_data/settings.yml` file, and markdown pages for each person with the `_layouts/page.html` layout can be placed in the `people` directory.

-#### Publications
+#### Foundation

-The `_layouts/publications.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
+The `_layouts/foundation.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
 Direct links to the paper can be used, or a PDF copy of the paper can be served.
-Publications are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.
+Publications are defined in the `_data/foundation.yml` file, and any PDF files that are served can be placed in the `foundation` directory.

 #### Courses